pluckas/spectroplot-support/README.md

 # SpectroPlot

-SpectroPlot is a macOS application for viewing and analysing astronomical pectroscopic data.
+SpectroPlot is a macOS application for viewing and analysing astronomical spectroscopic data.

 It allows users to open and inspect spectra, compare profiles, and examine wavelength and intensity behaviour in a clear and interactive way.